-Graduate students whose research interests focus on religious studies or theology may submit a CV or scholarly publication to be considered as a respondent.
+Graduate students whose research interests focus on religious studies or theology are asked to submit a CV or scholarly publication to be considered as a respondent.

-We welcome junior and senior faculty interested in being respondents for undergraduate papers.
+We welcome faculty at all levels interested in being respondents for undergraduate papers.

 What should you submit?

 Undergraduates should submit an abstract of their research paper.
-The abstract should be between 250-300 words.
-We welcome scholarly papers across academic disciplines.
-Undergraduates are welcome to submit a panel with the maximum of three students on a panel.
-For panel submissions, each student on the panel is required to submit an abstract of 200-250 words.
+The abstract should be between 350-500 words.
+We eagerly welcome scholarly papers across academic disciplines.
+Undergraduate also may propose a panel with a maximum of three students on a panel.
+For panel submissions, each student on the panel is required to submit an abstract of 350-500 words.
 Panel submissions may include a respondent as a fourth person.
 Eligible respondents include graduate students, junior faculty, and senior faculty.